Novi Sad: Education

 Novi Sad is one of the most important centres of higher education and research in Serbia, with four universities overall and numerous professional, technical, and private colleges and research institutes, including a law school with its own publication.
 The largest educational institution in the city is the University of Novi Sad, a public school established in 1960.
 As of 2012, it has 14 faculties, 9 of which are located on the main university campus.
-It is attended by more than 50,000 students and has total staff of nearly 5,000.
+It is attended by more than 50,000 students and has a total staff of nearly 5,000.

-Business Academy University and Educons University are private schools also located in the city.
+Business Academy University and EducoNS University are private schools also located in the city.
 Other educational institutions include Novi Sad Open University, offering professional courses in adult education, and the Protestant Theological Seminary.